laggycomputer/lcsg-problemsets/lcsg02.typ

 - At any time, there is the inventory of items you have on hand.
 - You get shipments of new items to sell; these are added to your inventory.
-- You sell items; these are removed to your inventory.
+- You ship items out to customers; these are removed to your inventory.

 Then there are two very simple ways to manage this inventory#footnote[
     LIFO allows you to pretend your taxable income is lower when the price of the item is increasing.